sigasi/sigasi_insights/content/manual/views.md

 {{< xprt_only >}}

-The **Block Diagram View** displays a graphical (block diagram) view of all architectures, modules and their instantiations in your current VHDL or SystemVerilog editor.
+The **Block Diagram View** displays a graphical (block diagram) view of all architectures, modules, and their instantiations in your current VHDL or SystemVerilog editor.
 VHDL processes are also shown in the block diagram.

 This viewer **automatically updates** while you are editing your code and